-The latest version of WordPress, by far the most popular content management system in the world, has been available since the end of March.
+Since the end of March, the latest version of WordPress, by far the most popular content management system in the world, is available.
 The new version 5.4 runs under the version name "Adderley" - a reminder of the American jazz musician Nat Adderley.
-WordPress 5.4 brings a whole series of essential updates that will make the design of websites even faster, easier and more secure in the future.
+WordPress 5.4 brings a whole series of essential updates that will make website design even faster, easier and more secure in the future.
 We inform you about the most important changes and innovations of WordPress Adderley.

 Table of contents